DataBeast03/DataBeast/README.md

 **entity_topic_occurances**
 has methods to identify co-occurances of entities within the same topic and within the same document.

-I am currently working on finishing this project.
+I am currently working on this project.
+This project is not finished.